 I can provide you with an accurate estimate if you already have a service record.
 You can contact me using the email address below:

-I’m currently not taking on new research while I clear a backlog caused by the pandemic.
-I will reopen my research services on 10 January 2022
+I’m not taking on new research until 1 June 2022 due to a backlog caused by the pandemic.

 Second World War Document Copying Service

 I also offer a document copying service at the National Archives, British Library and Imperial War Museum.
 The documents I photograph most are war diaries, which are a record of a unit’s location and activities.
 After a service record, these are the most important documents for researching a soldier, as they will enable you to follow the person you’re researching throughout the war.
 Below is a single page from the war diary of the 3rd County of London Yeomanry (Sharpshooters), which at the time was trying to cross the Moro River in Italy.
 The war diary for the year 1943 contains over 125 pages packed full of information.
 Other popular documents I photograph include prisoner of war records, files of British officers who served in the Indian Army, battle reports, etc. I visit the National Archives weekly so you won’t have long to wait!